drekka/Alchemic/README.md

 1. Start itself on a background thread.
 2. Scan all classes in your app for dependency injection commands.
 3. Instantiate any classes it recognises as Singletons and wire up their dependencies.
+4. Check for a UIApplicationDelegate and if found, check to see if it needs any injections.

 ## Stopping